-The email header is a code snippet in the HTML email document, which contains information about the sender, the recipient, the email’s route to get to the inbox, and various authentification details.
-Email header always precedes the email body.
+The email header is a code snippet in an HTML email, that contains information about the sender, recipient, email’s route to get to the inbox and various authentication details.
+The email header always precedes the email body.

-- Provide information about the sender and recipient.
+- Providing information about the sender and recipient.
 An email header tells who sent the email and where it arrived.
-There are markers which indicate this information, like “From:” which stands for sender’s name and email address, “To:” — recipient’s name and email address, and “Date:” — time and date when the email was sent.
+Some markers indicate this information, like “From:” — sender’s name and email address, “To:” — the recipient’s name and email address, and “Date:” — the time and date of when the email was sent.
 All of these are mandatory indicators.
-Other parts of email header are optional and differ among email service providers.
+Other parts of the email header are optional and differ among email service providers.

-- Prevent from spamming.
-The information displayed in the email header helps email service providers to troubleshoot potential spam issues.
-ESP analyzes the email header, the “Received:” tag, in particular, to decide whether to deliver an email or not.
+- Preventing spam.
+The information displayed in the email header helps email service providers troubleshoot potential spam issues.
+ESPs analyzes the email header, the “Received:” tag, in particular, to decide whether to deliver an email or not.

-All ESPs enable curious users to see how the email looks from the inside, as an HTML code.
-This function looks and works the same in every ESP.
-Let’s have a closer look at it.
+All ESPs allow curious users to see how the email looks from the inside, in HTML code.
+This function looks and works the same way with every ESP.
+Let’s take a closer look at it.

 Open an email.
 Find “More” (three vertical dots), choose “Show original.”